incoming-inc/ios-sdk/SmartNotifications/README.md

 For new clients, integrating the Sourse SDK

-- In addition to any existing topic the user is subscribed to, additionally subscribe to a new topic called e.g.`isdk_smart_notifications` (c.f. below)
+- In addition to any existing topic the user is subscribed to, additionally subscribe to a new topic called e.g.`sourse_sdk_integrated` (c.f. below)

 C.f. [the example code](client/SmartNotificationsDemo/SmartNotificationsDemo/AppDelegate.swift) for code demonstrating this